askumars/cityPopulation/README.md

 # cityPopulation Apps
 cityPopulationCode

-# Helm Chart Templates for Node.js in Kubernetes
+# Helm Chart Templates for SprintBoot Application which maintains a list of Cities and their population hosted in Kubernetes

 <a href='http://CloudNativeJS.io/'><img src='https://img.shields.io/badge/homepage-CloudNativeJS-blue.svg'></a>